antlosman/guest-registration-web-app/README.md

 ### Home page

-User can delete event or check event participants.
-User also can view all upcoming and past events stored in database.
+User can view all upcoming and past events stored in database, delete event or check event participants.

 ### Add event